-Background: The Parent-Child Assistance Program (PCAP) is a three-year, trauma-informed intervention that provides support, advocacy, and service connection to birthing people who use substances (BPWUS).
-In 2018, New Brunswick (NB) Social Pediatrics adapted and launched PCAP in NB, Canada in response to the growing number of families impacted by substance-use and the number of babies with neonatal abstinence syndrome (NAS), fetal alcohol spectrum disorder (FASD), and other negative physical and psychosocial consequences of substance exposure in utero.
+The Parent-Child Assistance Program (PCAP) is a three-year, trauma-informed and integrated intervention that provides support, advocacy, and service connection to birthing people who use substances (BPWUS).
+In 2018, New Brunswick (NB) Social Pediatrics adapted and launched PCAP in NB, Canada in response to the growing number of families impacted by substance-use and the number of babies diagnosed with neonatal abstinence syndrome (NAS), fetal alcohol spectrum disorder (FASD), and other negative physical and psychosocial consequences of substance exposure in utero.
+Given the high rate of people living in poverty, particularly childhood poverty, PCAP aimed to disrupt this cycle recognizing trauma, toxic stress and adverse childhood experiences (ACEs) as a root cause in our community.